Stewards Society: Reception

 During the disbanding of the First Stewards Society, the group drew considerable criticism from the student government, student newspapers, and female students.
-The Stewards have been criticized as having "undertones of conservative religiousness, and.. anti-modern(ism)," and being seen as an effort to "manipulate student opinion and university agendas".
+The Stewards have been criticized as having "undertones of conservative religiousness, and.. anti-modern(ism)," and were seen as an effort to "manipulate student opinion and university agendas".
 Dean of Students John DeGioia stated, "I don't believe that was my responsibility [in reference to the group disbanding], but I did make it clear to them that we do not tolerate the activities of a secret society on our campus."
 DeGioia claimed to have been previously approached by the organization but refused to offer them any support or formal recognition, as secret societies were a violation of university policy.
-Other criticisms against the organization include a lack of oversight and the pushing of propaganda toward new students.
 The magazine Esquire, following the Steward Throat leaks, published a satirical article regarding the Stewards and how other secret societies fail to remain anonymous.
+The Hoya's editorial board, in 2025, accused the Second Stewards of being historically tied to far-right political advocacy, homophobia, and attempting to punish or dissolve Georgetown's pro-choice group.
+Other criticisms against the organization include a lack of oversight, former exclusion of minorities, and pushing propaganda towards new students.

-The Stewards have contested these claims, asserting that their members include a range of religious and political identities; specifically citing that the student body presidential candidate outed in 2013 identified as a Jewish Democrat.
+The Stewards have contested these claims, asserting that their members include a range of religious and political identities; specifically citing that the student body presidential candidate outed in 2013 identified as a Jewish Democrat and the presidential candidate in 2025 was a pro-choice Democrat.
 Furthermore, following the White Rose leaks, Second Stewards Society spokesperson Adam Augustine Carter claimed the organization was apolitical and was not "defined by race, faith or ideology."